TheBigRoomXXL/lovergne.dev/src/content/zettelkasten/adminer.md

 tags: ["tool", "database"]
 ---

-Minimalist, fast, single-file, UI for RDBMS. **phpMyAdmin but way better**.
+Minimalist, fast, single-file, UI for RDBMS. **phpmyadmin but way better**.
 I love there interface, it's very clear and readable.
 Adminer is simple but also fully featured.
 It is customizable and extendable throught themes and plugins.
 It also integrate very well with docker and help access